 - a.
-The Office of Civil Rights and Equal Employment Opportunity (OCRE) is responsible for processing complaints from individuals alleging discrimination in Treasury conducted or assisted programs or activities.
+The Office of Civil Rights and Diversity (OCRD) is responsible for processing complaints from individuals alleging discrimination in Treasury conducted or assisted programs or activities.
 Additional instructions on the processing of complaints filed pursuant to Section 508 can be found in CRD-005, Section 508 Administrative Complaint Processing Procedures, issued on August 11, 2017. - b.
-Bureaus heads are responsible for reviewing their programs to determine which programs may fall under the definitions set out in section 4, ensuring that recipients submit signed assurances of compliance, and post appropriate notices on websites, bulletins, and publications, including notices that explain to individuals how to file a civil rights complaint.
+Bureaus heads are responsible for reviewing their programs to determine which programs may fall under the definitions set out in section 4, ensuring that recipients submit signed assurances of compliance, and posting appropriate notice on websites, bulletins, and publications, including notices that explain to individuals how to file a complaint.